-There are no mandatory obligations for companies to commence formal insolvency proceedings within specified times, except in the case of a company in liquidation whose assets are insufficient to cover its liabilities, the liquidator is required to file a bankruptcy petition pursuant to the IBL (unless all known creditors agree that a settlement can be achieved outside bankruptcy).
+There are no mandatory obligations for companies to commence formal insolvency proceedings within specified times, except in the case of a company in liquidation the assets of which are insufficient to cover its liabilities.
+In this case, the liquidator is required to file a bankruptcy petition pursuant to the IBL (unless all known creditors agree that a settlement can be achieved outside bankruptcy).